blitline-dev/blitline_javascript_lib/README.markdown

 minimized.
 Also, the blitline_cor.js doesn't provide very robust error handling or meta-information, and you dont get back all the information you may want, that you would get via the standard Blitline postback.

+<b> Warning/Reminder! </b>Obviously too, you don't want to give clients your Blitline Application ID, because thats YOUR secret.
+If you give it to clients
+they could process stuff under your account.
+Blitline supports signed expiring tokens so you can give the clients tokens which expire which allows them to process an item under your App ID, without giving them your App ID (see http://blog.blitline.com/day/2011/12/27 for more details).

 #### Why is stuff called CORS?

 Behind the scenes, the cross domain posting happens via CORS